My name is Katherine Grossman.

 In 2016 I began the publication of the best of almost 10 years of GRANNY MILLER as a 2-part book series.

 The book series is being published in two formats.
 The first as an Amazon Kindle with color images from life.
 The second in a soft cover format with the same images, but in budget friendly and affordable black & white.

 The first book, A MIND TO HOMESTEAD, was released in April 2016 and is available from Amazon.
 Click here to read a few of my favorite selected excerpts.

 Hopefully the second volume in the series, GARDENING FARMING will be released in early 2018.
-With the third and final volume, SOMETHING GOOD TO EAT, to be published in the summer or fall of 2018.

 If you were a fan of GRANNY MILLER in the past but didn’t get a chance to save your favorite posts and articles, this series is for you.